-- 4.3.1 Any allegation of abuse made against a member of staff (including supply staff, volunteers and contractors) that meets the harms threshold as set out in Keeping Children Safe in Education, 2022, Part Four, Section One will be reported straight away to the Principal. - 4.3.2 In cases where the Principal is the subject of an allegation, it will be reported to the Chair of Academy Council.
-The academy will follow the procedures set out in Part four of Keeping Children Safe in Education 2022. - 4.3.3 The academy will consult with the Local Authority Named Senior Officer / Designated Officer (LADO) in the event of an allegation being made against a member of staff, supply staff or volunteer and adhere to the relevant procedures set out in Keeping Children Safe in Education, 2022 and the Trust's HR Policies and seek help from HR personnel if required. - 4.3.4 The Principal or Chair of the Academy Council will ensure that all allegations are reported to the LADO within one working day.
-The LADO will advise on all further action to be taken.
+- 4.3.1 Any allegation of abuse made against teachers (including supply staff, other staff, volunteers and contractors) that meets the harms threshold as set out in Keeping Children Safe in Education, 2024, Part Four, Section One will be reported straight away to the Principal. - 4.3.2 In cases where the Principal is the subject of an allegation, it will be reported to the Chair of Academy Council.
+The academy will follow the procedures set out in Part four of Keeping Children Safe in Education 2024. - The academy will consult with the Local Authority Named Senior Officer / Designated Officer (LADO) in the 4.3.3 event of an allegation being made and adhere to the relevant procedures set out in Keeping Children Safe in Education, 2024 and the Trust's HR Policies and seek help from HR personnel.
+Where possible, contact should be made with the MAT DSL to ensure a consistent approach is taken across all Academies when responding to allegations. - 4.3.4 The Principal or Chair of the Academy Council will ensure that all allegations are reported to the LADO within one working day.
+The LADO will advise on all further action to be taken. - 4.3.5 Before contacting the LADO, schools should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
+Schools will use the guidance chart found at Appendix B to support their decision-making.
+Further guidance can be found in Meridian Trust Safeguarding Handbook v2 2024-25 and the IOL (available via Meridian Learning) 'When to contact the LADO' & 'Contacting the LADO including the Harms Threshold'